 their Submissions do not contain any defamatory, obscene, illegal or otherwise inappropriate material.

 their Submission is made in compliance with any applicable “Export-Control Regulations”, in particular the Export Administration Regulations (15 CFR Part 730-744) of the United States and the regulation of the Council n°428/2009 in the European Union.

 they will indemnify and hold the Organizer and Panelists harmless against any claim or action that their Submission, or any part thereof, infringes the Intellectual Property Rights of a third party or contains defamatory, obscene, illegal or otherwise inappropriate material, or is made in violation of Export Control Regulations.
 In particular, Participants will indemnify AdaCore against judgments, awards, damages and costs, including court and arbitration costs and attorney fees, ultimately awarded on such claim.
-Participants shall notify AdaCore as soon as they are aware of any such claim, along with any information relevant for the case, and shall abstain from discussing with the claimant the merits of the case until AdaCore is aware of the claim.
-For the application of the present clause, Team Participants will be considered jointly and severally.
+Participants shall notify AdaCore as soon as they are aware of any such claim, along with any information relevant to the case, and shall abstain from discussing with the claimant the merits of the case until AdaCore is aware of the claim.
+For the purpose of this clause, Team Participants will be considered jointly and severally.

 they waive their right to sue the Organizer or the Panelists on any ground connected to the award of the Prizes.

-they have read, understood and agree fully with the present rules.
+they have read, understood, and agree fully with the present rules.